Types of Arizona Caterpillars (With Pictures) – Identification Guide

 You will find the black-spotted yellow tussock caterpillar feeding on poplar, willow, birch, oak, and maple trees.

-Crowned Slug Caterpillar (Isa textula)
+Crowned Slug Moth Caterpillar (Isa textula)

 The crowned slug caterpillar is a strange-looking Arizona caterpillar with a flattened oval body covered in stinging spines.
 Apart from the venomous yellow spines, the green stinging caterpillar has red or yellowish margins and two raised yellow lines on its back.

-The tiny oval caterpillar looks like a leaf that grows 0.6” (15 mm) long.
+The tiny oval stinging caterpillar looks like a leaf that grows 0.6” (15 mm) long.
 It’s best to stay clear of this spine-covered green caterpillar because it can give you a nasty sting.

 Western Tent Caterpillar (Malacosoma californicum)

-The western tent caterpillar is a slender worm-like furry larva covered in orange or dark yellow tufts of fine setae (hairs).
+The western tent caterpillar is a slender worm-like furry black larva covered in orange or dark yellow tufts of fine setae (hairs).
 The orange and black caterpillar gets its name from the tent-like web structures where hundreds of the leaf-destroying bugs live.
 The furry caterpillars can grow up to 2.5” (50 mm) long.

 Black Swallowtail (Papilio polyxenes)